CreoDAMO/REPAR/GITHUB_WORKFLOW_FIXES.md

             done
           fi

-          # Method 5: Use SSH_HOST variable as last resort
+          # Method 5: Use SSH_HOST variable as fallback
           if [ -z "$INFRASTRUCTURE_IP" ] && [ -n "$SSH_HOST" ]; then
             echo "Method 5: Using SSH_HOST variable as fallback..."